 Spruce Mountain and Caribou capture Kleinschmidt Windstorm Challenge; Orono Wins Maine Wind Blade Challenge

 Members of victorious teams to be offered internships at Composites Center worth $20,000

-ORONO, Maine — More than 350 middle and high school students participated in the Kleinschmidt Windstorm Challenge and the 10th Annual Maine Wind Blade Challenge on May 18 at the University of Maine Advanced Structures and Composites Center.
+ORONO, Maine — More than 350 middle and high school students participated in the Kleinschmidt Windstorm Challenge and the 10th Annual Maine Wind Blade Challenge on May 18 in the Harold Alfond W2 Ocean Engineering Laboratory at the University of Maine Advanced Structures and Composites Center.

 Spruce Mountain High School’s Gyro Boys captured the Kleinschmidt Windstorm High School Challenge, while Bangor High School’s Team 5 took second and Machias High School’s Team Yellow earned third.